billcurtis/SDN-Sandbox/README.md

 ## Configuration File (NestedSDN-Config) Reference

 The following are a list of settings that are configurable and have been fully tested.
-You may be able to change some of the other settings and have them work, but they have not been fully testeed.
+You may be able to change some of the other settings and have them work, but they have not been fully tested.

 | Setting                  |Type| Description                                                                                                                         |  Example                           |